larrrssss/cachenow/README.md

 # Cachenow

-`cachenow` is package to easily cache any data for a specifiy time
+`cachenow` is a package to easily cache any type of data for a specific time.
+It works like a `Map` with a specific TTL for each entry.

 ## Install